mitre/inspec_training_courses/(WIP)InSpec-Advanced-Developer-Course/README.md

   end
 end
 ```
-::: tip test
+::: tip Tip for developing profiles
-this is a good tip
+When creating new profiles use the existing example file as a template
 :::

 This example shows two tests.
 Both tests check for the existence of the `/tmp` directory.
 The second test provides additional information about the test.
 Let's break down each component.